openSUSE/obs-landing/_posts/project/2019-05-14-build-solutions-team.md

  - Market the product and the team to SUSE, the community and industry
  - Organizing/Presenting at/Participating in technology conferences all over the world

+## Values
+We have asked the team what they would identify as their culture and how their values translate into daily practices.
+Here is what they told us:

+**Customers**.
+By understanding peoples' goals, needs and their limitations.
+Everything we build and change, _everything we do_, we do for the people using our product.

+**Quality**.
+By taking due time, avoiding shortcuts, pacing ourselves.
+By being critical of what we do and by welcoming critique from others.
+We always leave our code base, processes and team _"better than we have found it"_.

+**Responsibility**.
+By taking charge of our objectives and priorities.
+By speaking our minds, by being honest and frank with each other. _We are the change we want to see_.

+**Ownership**.
+Instead of hiding behind processes, or driving relentlessly towards individual goals, we take _ownership of the entire thing_.
+We do that when things go right but also when things go wrong.
+No matter if they were in, or out of our control.
+No matter if that hurts and bruises our ego.
+It was never anyone else's fault, it was ours.
+We believe _ownership is respect_.

+**Collaboration**.
+By working together toward goals, in a horizontal structure with flexible leadership.
+We do not only share results with each other, but how we get there.
+We constantly reflect our thoughts, communication and behaviour and how they bring everyone else forward.
+"We win together, we lose together".

+**Community**.
+By curiously exploring what other people inside and outside this industry think, do and produce.
+We expose ourselves to all kinds of ideas and openly share our own views with others.

+**Diversity**, pluralism and freedom of choice.
+We think differences, not uniformity, in origin, circumstance and experience make people, the practice of software development and in the end, our product interesting.
+We believe it takes a diverse set of people to produce a product truly useful for everyone.

+**Teaching & Learning**.
+We strive for personal growth by continuously learning about other people, technology, development methodologies and efforts.
+We are open minded, always evolving adventurers.

 ## Where Does the Team Work?

 As the Build Solution team works as part of our community, most contributions happen directly on GitHub,